sdowding/resume/README.md

 ##### Project: ATB Business ([business.atb.com](https://business.atb.com))

-* Architecturally responsible for the online banking application.
+* Architecturally responsible for the online business banking.
 * Designed and developed REST based APIs to be consumed internally and externally.
 APIs are documented with Swagger which was used to create a centralized API library developers could use to find APIs.
 * Building React web applications using redux, babel, webpack, es6, and *webpack
 * Started ATB's shared "design system" of React controls.